 This Development Brief supplements Policy SP7 of the Sites and Housing Plan which allocates the Jericho Canalside site for a mixed-use development.
 It explains the vision for the site of the City Council, evolved with the local community, and will assist developers in the submission of high quality proposals befitting of the site’s character and heritage.

 This site is possibly one of the most complicated sites in Oxford in recent times due to the variety of competing uses expected and the challenge of balancing community uses with high value lucrative residential development.
-Oxford is one of the least affordable cities in the UK, as cited in the Centre for Cities report, but with a huge property demand for property.
+Oxford is the least affordable city in the UK, as cited in the Centre for Cities report 2013, but with a huge demand for property.
 It is also a site which attracts alot of public interest being close to the heart of many Jericho residents and Oxford canal boaters due to its heritage and location.

 The City Council and local people are eager for the site to be developed rather than stand empty as it has done for over 5 years.
 It is hoped that this Brief will help achieve this.